 Our SAT courses can be taken separately or as part of a sequence—they all use different practice materials.
 The SAT Intro builds on what is taught in the SAT Turbo, and lays a solid foundation for students interested in the SAT Advanced class.

-Coming to Dublin in the Summer of 2017.
+Coming to Dublin in the Fall of 2017.

 At last, a group class option exists for highly motivated students who have already done significant SAT test preparation.
 The SAT Advanced Course is designed for students who have already scored at least in the 1200s on the SAT or on the PSAT, and have ambitious goals for score improvements.
 We move at a faster pace and focus on more difficult questions than we do in the SAT Turbo and SAT Intro.
 Students will be given the practice book and strategy sheet—they only need to bring their own pencil and calculator.

 The SAT Advanced Class begins as all of our group classes do—we ask students what SAT areas out of Reading, Math, Writing and Language, and the Essay give them the most difficulty.
 We then design the course syllabus accordingly to give students the targeted test preparation and strategy review they need.
 This class offers students ample chances to ask personal questions about issues from college admissions to test anxiety.
 The workbook we use in the class is comprised of questions that are designed to be more difficult on average than what students will face on the actual SAT and PSAT, thereby pushing students to their intellectual limits and helping them develop comfort with challenging questions.